Duloxetine (By mouth)

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Unusual behavior, or thoughts about hurting yourself.
+- Unusual moods or behaviors, worsening depression, thoughts about hurting yourself, trouble sleeping

 If you notice these less serious side effects, talk with your doctor:

 - Dry mouth, constipation, mild nausea